ATV Winch Draining the Battery – What Is Normal and Not?

 Disconnect the battery and remove the rubber boot covering the solenoid.
 Reassemble everything after cleaning both the solenoid and all terminals.

-When the ATVs charging system is not working properly, it won’t keep the battery charged.
-Every time you use the winch, it will drain the battery while no charging is taking place.
+When the ATV’s charging system is not working correctly, it won’t keep the battery charged.
+Every time you use the winch, it drains the battery while no charging occurs.

 The most common issue is a stator that does not provide a charge or a voltage regulator that is not working.
-Please refer to this post on how to test if your ATVs charging system is working or not
+Please refer to this post on how to test whether your ATV’s charging system is working

 Some wireless remotes keep searching for a signal even when the bike is not running.
 This will cause the battery to drain over time.
 Turn off the remote if it has an on/off switch.